-It was planned as a large, urban apartment building and sited on the 14th Street streetcar line.
-Along with the many other apartment buildings along 14th Street, Trinity Towers helped form an impressive corridor of modestly appointed apartment buildings that appealed to Washington’s expanding federal and middle income workforce in the first decades of the twentieth century.
+Built in 1928, Trinity Towers is a significant example of noted DC architect Harvey Warwick’s (1893-1972) Gothic Moderne-styled apartment building.
+Planned as a large, urban apartment building on the Fourteenth Street streetcar line, Trinity Towers helped to form an impressive corridor of modestly appointed apartment buildings that appealed to DC’s expanding federal and middle income workforce in the first decades of the twentieth century.

 DC Inventory: September 26, 2001